Fancy Pants (video game series): The Fancy Pants Adventures (console)

 On November 10, 2010, series creator Brad Borne released a video on his website and on YouTube announcing a home console version of The Fancy Pants Adventures for Xbox Live Arcade and PlayStation Network.
 The game was a collaboration between Borne Games and development studio Over the Top Games and was published by Electronic Arts, under the company's EA2D label.
-New features include a two to four player mode and a brand new set of levels, as well as Worlds 1 and 2.
-The game was released on April 19, 2011 for PlayStation Network and April 20, 2011 for Xbox Live Arcade.
+New features include a two to four player mode and a brand new set of levels, as well as Worlds 1 and 2 as bonuses.
+The game was released on April 19, 2011, for PlayStation Network and April 20, 2011, for Xbox Live Arcade.

 Borne explained in an FAQ on his website that the console game is not World 3, but World 3 is something of a devolution of the console game.

 He also included more combat in the game, the player earns a "pencil" for which the looks can be customized.
 The player can charge attacks, initiate combos, and compete in multiplayer challenges; unlike the free PC version.
+Versions on the Wii and Steam were planned, but the team working on the game forgot about the Steam version and they canceled the Wii port very early on.

 Super Fancy Pants Adventure

 The fourth main installment of The Fancy Pants Adventures was announced on July 18, 2017 and was originally planned to release on Steam in August 2017; however, due to the late release in development, it was pushed back to September 2017.
 It was ultimately released on September 20, 2017.
 It features 56 levels, the most levels of any game in the series, and a new ink pen weapon that is a more advanced version of the pencil from World 3.
 On January 24, 2018, the game was released on iOS and Android as well.
 The game can be bought on the App Store for $4.99 and downloaded on the PC and Mac for $9.99.
+A port for Nintendo Switch was planned, but was ultimately cancelled.